New-look Plum boys basketball team taking shape | Trib HSSN

 Marino said the players got in close to 30 combined games over the summer and fall.

-While the WPIAL playoffs were an open-tournament format, the Mustangs earned a berth based on merit after finishing fourth in the section.
+While the WPIAL playoffs were an open-tournament format, the Mustangs earned a berth based on the merit of finishing in fourth place in the section.

-Plum defeated West Allegheny, 57-53, in a preliminary-round game before the loss to New Castle.

-The lone starter back is 6-foot-3 senior Cam Moss, the younger brother of Connor who now plays on the men’s team at Division III Kenyon.
-Cam Moss averaged 3.2 points and 2.6 rebounds last year.
+The lone starter back from last year’s playoff team is 6-foot-3 senior Cam Moss, the younger brother of Connor, who averaged 3.2 points and 2.6 rebounds last year.

 Joining Moss in a captain’s role is 5-8 senior guard Rocco Schneiderlocher.